 This scrumptious gooey family-style Mozzarella Cheesesteak Stromboli makes the perfect budget friendly meal.
 Filled with grilled steak, peppers and onion, it's perfect for stretching leftover grilled steak into another meal.
 Save money and time and feed a family of four a stromboli feast in 30 minutes.

 We’re all mindful of how we spend money these days, especially with a hungry family to feed.
 Because of this, I find it helpful when grilling any variety of meats to prepare more than we need for our meal, so we can have a “round 2″ meal another day.
-Not only does it save money but, precious family time as well.
+Not only does it save money in the long run, but precious family time as well.
 Grilled sirloin can easily be repurposed into a completely different meal.
 Roll it up in pizza dough, then top with crisp cooked bell peppers and onions, and of course, gooey mozzarella cheese.
 While the stromboli bakes, toss together a salad filled with your choice of leafy greens and fresh crispy vegetables and you can have a perfect pairing on the table in around 30 minutes.